Skip to content

 Most OAuth providers cannot be configured with multiple callback URLs or using a wildcard.

-However, Auth.js supports Preview deployments, even with OAuth providers.
+However, Auth.js supports Preview deployments, even with most OAuth providers.
 The idea is to have one deployment which proxies authentication requests to the dynamic URLs of your main application.
 So you could have 1 stable deployment, like at auth.company.com where you would point all your OAuth provider’s callbackUrls, and this application would then, upon successful authentication, redirect the user back to the preview deploy URL, like https://git-abc123-myapp.vercel.app.
 Follow these steps to get started with securing preview deploys with Auth.js.

 1. Determine a stable deployment URL.
 For example, a deployment whose URL does not change between builds, for example. auth.yourdomain.com (using a subdomain is not a requirement, this can be the main site’s URL too, for example.)